Artlift Cancer Support

-With funding from Macmillan Cancer Support, Artlift is offering two free online creative arts courses for people living with and / or beyond cancer and registered with a doctor in Gloucester.
+With funding from Macmillan Cancer Support, Artlift is offering two free online creative arts courses for anyone in Gloucestershire going through or recovering from cancer treatment.

-For anyone shielding and feeling anxious as the COVID-19 lockdown eases, these online creative sessions are a safe space to explore making, drawing and painting with others in a similar situation.
+For anyone shielding and feeling anxious, these online sessions are a safe space to explore making, drawing and painting with others in the same boat.
 No skill or talent in art are needed.
-This is a real opportunity to share experiences, make new friends and focus on something positive with people who care and understand.
+This is an opportunity to share experiences, make new friends and focus on something positive with people who care and understand.

-We know from participant feedback that this social prescribing and arts on prescription can help recovery from cancer by…
+We know from participant feedback that this can help recovery from cancer by…

 - reducing anxiety and fatigue